coreos/rpm-ostree/doc/treefile.md

    types: none (for no checking), previous (to check against the passwd file in the previous commit), file (to check against another passwd file), and data to specify the relevant passwd data in the json itself.
+   Note that if you choose file, and preserve-passwd is true then the data will be copied from the referenced file and not the previous commit.

    Example: `check-passwd: { "type": "none" }`
    Example: `check-passwd: { "type": "previous" }`